Upcoming Street Labs Engagement

 The Street Lab has been installed, evaluated and is currently active in the neighbourhood.
 City staff will continue to monitor traffic data to inform further decision-making if needed.

-Opportunities to convert the installation to permanent are reviewed through road renewal or the path to permanence process.
+Opportunities to convert any adaptable measures that were installed as a part of a Street Lab to permanent are reviewed periodically as a part of the road renewal or the path to permanence processes.

-Adaptable traffic calming measures are an opportunity to learn how we can work together to improve safety and livability.
+Traffic calming measures are an opportunity to learn how we can work together to improve safety and livability.

 As a winter city, understanding how the installations operate and influence street safety and livability is an important part of this learning process.